Wildsong/geoserver-compose/README.md

 but that flies in the face of the Docker approach so don't even think of it!

+I used to activate the management interface on Tomcat but I don't do that anymore.
+Some vestiges remain in Dockerfile.geoserver.

 ### Some extra plugins for GeoServer are installed

 * Vector tile service (integrated with GeoWebCache too)